apache/openmeetings/openmeetings-server/src/site/markdown/InstallMediaServer.md

 ## Specify/Install Turn server

-<div class="bd-callout bd-callout-warning">Only local installation will work without TURN server - also you require a valid SSL certificate for doing webRTC Audio/Video for anything other then local installations</div>
+<div class="om-callout border-warning">Only local installation will work without TURN server - also you require a valid SSL certificate for doing webRTC Audio/Video for anything other then local installations</div>

 See the installation instructions at <a href="https://doc-kurento.readthedocs.io/en/stable/user/installation.html">Install Kurento Media server</a> for the relevant section on CoTurn.